meetdavidwan/factpegasus/README.md

 This should work without deepspeed as well by removing the deepspeed commands and arguments and the `--deepspeed` argument.

 ## Pretraining
-Pretrained model can be downloaded here: SOON
+Pretrained model can be downloaded [here](https://drive.google.com/drive/folders/10qPm1kcf53DtEL1T7WpL4cyEgH7jlCXA?usp=sharing)

 ### Data
 We show how to create 1000 training data with `realnewslike`, but this can be also applied to the full `C4` dataset.